kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 We have added a new directive `ngFormModel` to our `form` element, and an `ngControl` to the email input field.
 The value we give to the `ngFormModel` corresponds to the name of our form control group, created by calling `builder.group`.
 And the value we give to `ngControl` is a `Control` instance that we have passed as part of our form configuration object.

-Now the form we specified in the component class is mapped to the HTML form.
-But how can we make sure that it actually is?
+Now the form we specified in the component class should be mapped to the HTML form, but how can we make sure that it actually is?
 We can display the value of the whole form control group in our template using the usual Angular syntax, below our form.

 {% highlight html %}